Applying to Integrative Health Studies

 Two Letters of Recommendation: Two letters of recommendation that speak to your academic and/or professional experience.
 The letters are preferably from a professional or academic in the field of integrative health or people who can speak to your ability to complete graduate work.
 Recommenders should use standard business format and include full contact information on the letter- name, email, phone number, and mailing address.

-February 15, 2021 - 1st Priority deadline for all other programs.
+February 15, 2022 - 1st Priority deadline.
 Submit by February 15th, 2021 at 11:59pm PT. for guaranteed review.
 After this date, some programs may be full and only interview for waitlist spots or not be able to further review applications.

 Please note: International students and individuals who have studied at institutions outside the US and Canada have additional requirements.
 Please see the International Student page for additional details.